donovanfm/data-journeyman/app/_posts/2016-09-05-data-visualization-at-netflix.md

 ###Understanding Data at Netflix

 Visualization can be one of the most critical aspects of being a data scientist, since visualization can help put an order to the things your interested in.
 If you have a very large data set of very high dimensions, you can't visualize the entire data set, so you need to do something intelligent with the data.
 This is where domain scientists play a huge role: they can point you toward the most important features to explore.
-For example, results from AB Testing can be communicated using visualization by color coding different statistical significance levels.
+As another example, results from AB Testing can be communicated using visualization by color coding different statistical significance levels.
 This is how the AB Testing Dashboard works at Netflix.